Duong, Dreher, Chatila, Hamilton Join Full-Time Staff

 In addition, three athletes, Romain Martin (heptathlon), Bozidar Antunovic (shot put) and Clayton Vaughn (60m), snared All-America mention at the NCAA Indoor Championships.
 Martin then completed his brilliant career with a sixth-place landing in the decathlon at the NCAA Outdoor Championships, giving him his sixth All-American honor in a multi-event competition.

-In the 2012 outdoor season, Romain Martin finished as runner up in the decathlon, earning First-Team All-America accolades for the second straight year and registering the highest placement by a UTA athlete at an NCAA meet since McClinton Neal won the 1991 crown in the 400-meter hurdles.
+In the 2012 outdoor season, Martin finished as runner up in the decathlon, earning First-Team All-America accolades for the second straight year and registering the highest placement by a UTA athlete at an NCAA meet since McClinton Neal won the 1991 crown in the 400-meter hurdles.
 As a result, the team finished 33rd nationally.

-In 2011, he guided his men's team to a national ranking of 24th heading into to the NCAA Championships, the highest in school history.
+In 2011, he guided his men's team to a national ranking of 24th heading into the NCAA Championships, the highest in school history.
 Martin earned First-Team All-America accolades during the indoor season after finishing third in the heptathlon.

 In the outdoor season, nine athletes qualified for the NCAA Outdoor Championships, and seven of them - Martin, Cordero Gray, Clayton Vaughn, Isiah Clements, Jeff Rodriguez, Juan Lewis and Andrew Pettis - earned Second-Team All-America honors.

 In addition, Martin (men's indoor), Gray (men's outdoor) and Pamela Vinson (women's indoor) earned Southland Conference Track and Field Athlete of the Year awards.
 Martin (men's indoor), Lindsey Putman (women's indoor and outdoor) and Clayton Vaughn (men's outdoor) also took home league Newcomer of the Year Awards.